triton-inference-server/server/docs/inference_protocols.md

 model health, metadata and statistics.
 Additional endpoints allow model loading and unloading, and inferencing.
 See the KFServing and extension documentation for details.

+### GRPC Options
+Triton exposes various GRPC parameters for configuring the server-client network transactions.
+For usage of these options, refer to the output from `tritonserver --help`.

+#### SSL/TLS

+These options can be used to configure a secured channel for communication.
+The server-side options include:

+* `--grpc-use-ssl`
+* `--grpc-use-ssl-mutual`
+* `--grpc-server-cert`
+* `--grpc-server-key`
+* `--grpc-root-cert`

+For client-side documentation, see [Client-Side GRPC SSL/TLS](https://github.com/triton-inference-server/client/tree/main#ssltls)

+For more details on overview of authentication in gRPC, refer [here](https://grpc.io/docs/guides/auth/).

+#### Compression

+Triton allows the on-wire compression of request/response messages by exposing following option on server-side:

+* `--grpc-infer-response-compression-level`

+For client-side documentation, see [Client-Side GRPC Compression](https://github.com/triton-inference-server/client/tree/main#compression)

+Compression can be used to reduce the amount of bandwidth used in server-client communication.
+For more details, see [gRPC Compression](https://grpc.github.io/grpc/core/md_doc_compression.html).

+#### GRPC KeepAlive

+Triton exposes GRPC KeepAlive parameters with the default values for both client and server described [here](https://github.com/grpc/grpc/blob/master/doc/keepalive.md).

+These options can be used to configure the KeepAlive settings:

+* `--grpc-keepalive-time`
+* `--grpc-keepalive-timeout`
+* `--grpc-keepalive-permit-without-calls`
+* `--grpc-http2-max-pings-without-data`
+* `--grpc-http2-min-recv-ping-interval-without-data`
+* `--grpc-http2-max-ping-strikes`

+For client-side documentation, see [Client-Side GRPC KeepAlive](https://github.com/triton-inference-server/client/blob/main/README.md#grpc-keepalive).

 ## C API